Do you believe that you must confess every known sin to God?

 If we walk in the light, that is, if we are true believers, then we have fellowship with each other and this wonderful thing happens: the blood of Jesus His Son cleanses us continually from all sin.

-If we say we don’t have sin, we are liars and the truth is not in us, that is, we are not true believers at all.
+If we say publicly that we don’t have sin, we are liars and the truth is not in us, that is, we are not true believers at all.

-However, if we confess our sins (that is, we are now characterized by admitting sin as a sign of being a true Christian—a person who now walks in the Light), then God is faithful and righteous (on the basis of what Christ has done) to forgive us of all our sins, and to continually cleanse us from all unrighteousness.
+However, if we confess our sins (that is, if we are now characterized by admitting sin to others as a common practice of being a true Christian—a person who now walks in the Light), then God is faithful and righteous (on the basis of what Christ has done) to forgive us of all our sins as our status, and to continually cleanse us from all unrighteousness.

 I’m seeing it this way: